xak2000/nomad/website/source/docs/telemetry/overview.html.md

 followers have metrics in common as well as metrics that are specific to their roles.
-Clients have separate metrics for the host metrics and for allocations/tasks, both of which have to be [explicitly enabled][telemetry-stanza].
+Clients have separate metrics for the host metrics and for allocations/tasks, both of which have to be [explicitly enabled][telemetry-block].
 There are also runtime metrics that are common to all servers and clients.

 By default, the Nomad agent collects telemetry data at a [1 second